lynnlangit/architects-who-code/Kata-2024/ADRs/ADR-1A-data-volumes.md

 ## Decision:

-We compared features of several NoSQL (in memory) databases and also queing libraries.
+We compared features of several NoSQL (in memory) databases and also queues.
 See summary table of potential NoSQL databases below.
 **We decided to use RabbitMQ for HOT storage (rather than an in-memory database) along with MySQL for long-term storage.
 See services ADRs for details.**

 <img src="../images/compare-db.png" width=800>